Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic

-In order to avoid the discussion what happens when the flow $M_\epsilon$ reaches the boundary of the slow manifold ${\cal C}_\epsilon$ while following the slow dynamics, we assume that the manifold ${\cal C}_0$ of equilibria of $M_0$ is compact.
-Then the flow $M_\epsilon$, restricted to ${\cal C}_\epsilon$, will be defined for all times $t\in\R$.
+starting from initial condition $u_0\in\R^D$, which for $\epsilon=0$ has a $d$-dimensional manifold of equilibria ${\cal C}_0$.
+That is, $f_0(u)=0$ if $u\in{\cal C}_0$.
+In order to avoid the discussion of what happens when the flow $M_\epsilon$ reaches certain boundaries or becomes large while following the slow dynamics, we assume that the manifold ${\cal C}_0$ of equilibria of $M_0$ is compact.
+Our first assumption guarantees transversal stability of ${\cal C}_0$. \begin{assumption}[Separation of time scales and transversal stability] \quad There exists a constant $K_0>0$ such that for all points $u\in{\cal C}_0$ the Jacobian $\partial f_0(u)$ has $D-d$ eigenvalues with real part less than $-K_0$. \end{assumption}

-Our first assumption guarantees transversal stability of ${\cal C}_0$. \begin{assumption}[Separation of time scales and transversal stability] The flow $M_0$ converges to the slow manifold ${\cal C}_0$ with a uniform rate $K_0$ from all initial conditions $u$ in some neighborhood of ${\cal C}_0$.
-That is, for every $u$ in an open neighborhood ${\cal U}$ of the slow manifold ${\cal C}_0$ there exists a point $p\in{\cal C}_0$ such that
+This implies that the flow $M_0$ approaches the slow manifold ${\cal C}_0$ with a rate faster than $K_0$ from all initial conditions $u$ in some neighborhood of ${\cal C}_0$.
+That is, for every $u$ in an appropriate open neighborhood ${\cal U}$ of the slow manifold ${\cal C}_0$ there exists a point $p\in{\cal C}_0$ such that

-\textup{(}note that for $\epsilon=0$ all points on the slow manifold ${\cal C}_0$ are equilibria\textup{)}, and the distance can be bounded via
+(note that for $\epsilon=0$ all points on the slow manifold ${\cal C}_0$ are equilibria), and the distance can be bounded via

-for all $t\geq0$ and $j\geq1$, where the constant $C$ depends only on the derivative order $j$. \end{assumption}
+for all $t\geq0$ and $j\geq1$, where the constant $C$ depends only on the derivative order $j$.

 Since the slow manifold ${\cal C}_0$ is compact, one can choose a uniform constant $C$ for all $u$ in the neighborhood ${\cal U}$.
-The above assumption implies the existence of a smooth map (called the \emph{stable fiber projection})
+The above assumption implies the existence of a smooth map (called the \emph{stable fiber projection}),

 assigning to each $u$ its limit $p\in{\cal C}_0$ under the flow $M_0$ (see Figure~\ref{fig:sketch-geom}(a)).